 Generally, the top 15 in the Pairwise make it along with the autobid from AtlanticHockey (who often doesn't have anyone in the top 16).
 Though clearly it can happen that a non-top-15 team wins the conference tournament from a major conference, in which case that costs one of the "bubble" (13-15) teams a spot.
 As of right now, the conference leaders in the AHA are not in the top 16 (Mercyhurst, Bentley are hanging out in the 30s), so there are only 15 available spots in the tournament and only 10 available at-large bids.

 Tournament Seeding The first thing that happens is that the 16 teams are placed into four bands, based on overall rank in the PWR: #1-#4 are in band 1, #5-#8 are in band 2, #9-#12 are in band 3, and #13-#16 are in band 4.

 NB: I usually use the convention "1-seed, 2-seed, 3-seed, 4-seed" for what the NCAA calls "bands".
 I use the convention #1, #2, ... #16 for the overall seeding.

 Initial Tournament Placement There are four regionals.
 For 2014 they are:

 -- Northeast: Worcester, MA hosted by Holy Cross.

 -- West: Saint Paul, MN hosted by Minnesota.

 For each band, if any team is the host of a regional, those teams get placed first regardless of bracket integrity.
-This year there will almost certainly be at least one, as the Gophers are #7 in the PWR.
-The other three hosts are .500 clubs who would likely need to win their conference tournaments to get a bid.
+This year there will almost certainly be at least one, as the Gophers are #1 in the PWR.
+Yale is #19, and the other two hosts are sub-.500 clubs who would need to win their conference tournaments to get a bid.